PavlosTzitzos/integrals_calculator/python/pysimplegui version/README.md

 * surface integrals

-All above features are based on the tkinter versions which you can find seperated in the tkinder folder.
+&emsp; ** Note: All above features are based on the tkinter versions which you can find seperated in the tkinder folder.

 * Language support : Greek and English